 Humorous Puns

 A little humor goes a long way.
 Try something like ‘Pain is just French for Bread!’
-It’s a quirky way to lighten the mood and bring a smile to their faces.
+It’s a quirky way to lighten the mood and bring a smile to their faces, especially if you are brainstorming homemade basketball poster ideas.

 Personalized Encouragement